JackSzwergold/Writing/memories/Big Wheel Gets Stolen.md

 Anyway, his two kids saw me on my Big Wheel and cornered me.
 They wanted to ride it.
 At first I said “No…” but after a while I caved in and said yes.
 They were both smaller and younger than me so I don’t feel so bad.

 So I got up, one of them got on to pedal it and the other stood up right behind him on the seat and they rode all the way down the block.
-Past my building, and other other buidings and down to where the private homes were and then down the driveway.
+Past my building, and other other buildings and down to where the private homes were and then down the driveway.

 “Don’t worry!” their dad said, “They’ll bring it back.”
 So I walked back to the front of my building and played around with whatever kids were around.